Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-settings-settings.py
     :lines: 164-172

-See Window Geometry for a discussion on why it is better to call QWidget::resize() and QWidget::move() rather than QWidget::setGeometry() to restore a window's geometry.
+See `Window Geometry <https://doc.qt.io/qt-6/application-windows.html#window-geometry>`_ for a discussion on why it is better to call :sip:ref:`~PyQt6.QtWidgets.QWidget.resize` and :sip:ref:`~PyQt6.QtWidgets.QWidget.move` rather than :sip:ref:`~PyQt6.QtWidgets.QWidget.setGeometry` to restore a window's geometry.

 The ``readSettings()`` and ``writeSettings()`` functions must be called from the main window's constructor and close event handler as follows: